Coburg: 17th century to early 20th century

 In 1596, Coburg was raised to the status of capital of one of the dynasty's splintered Saxon-Thuringian territories, the newly created Duchy of Saxe-Coburg under the leadership of Duke John Casimir (ruled 1596–1633).
-From 1699 to 1826, it was one of the two capitals of the Duchy of Saxe-Coburg-Saalfeld, and from 1826 to 1918 it was a capital of the Duchy of Saxe-Coburg-Gotha.
+From 1699 to 1826, it was one of the two capitals of the Duchy of Saxe-Coburg-Saalfeld and from 1826 to 1918 it was a capital of the Duchy of Saxe-Coburg-Gotha.

 Ernest Frederick, the fourth Duke of Saxe-Coburg-Saalfeld, moved his capital from Saalfeld to Coburg in 1764.
 Coburg then became capital of the Duchy of Saxe-Coburg-Saalfeld and later of the Duchy of Saxe-Coburg and Gotha.

 In the early 19th century, the town's medieval fortifications were demolished and replaced by parks.
-The duke also started the collection of copperplate engravings that is today part of the Veste Coburg museum.
-Under his son, Ernest, the Schlossplatz with what is today the Landestheater Coburg was created.
-He also rebuilt the Ehrenburg in Gothic revival style.
+The duke also started the collection of copperplate engravings that is now part of the Veste Coburg museum.
+The Schlossplatz was created under his son, Ernest, along with what is now the Landestheater Coburg.
+Ernest also rebuilt the Ehrenburg in Gothic revival style.

 In the mid-19th century, Duke Ernest II supported national and liberal ideas and Coburg hosted the first meeting of the German National Association, the founding of the Deutscher Sängerbund and the first Deutsches Turnfest (national sports festival).

 During the 19th century, dynastic marriages created ties with the royal families of Belgium, Bulgaria, Portugal and Britain.
 This turned the ducal family from the rulers of a fairly obscure backwater duchy into one playing an influential role in European politics.
 The era of political influence peaked with Leopold Frederick; born Prince of Saxe-Coburg-Saalfeld, becoming the King of Belgium in 1831 and Prince Albert of Saxe-Coburg and Gotha, born in Schloss Rosenau, marrying his first cousin, Queen Victoria in 1840.

 The marriage between Albert and Victoria established the present British royal house, which renamed itself Windsor during World War I. This marriage led to a union with Germany's ruling dynasty, the Hohenzollerns, when the couple's eldest child, Victoria, married the future Kaiser Friedrich III.

 After her marriage, Queen Victoria said of Coburg:

 If I were not who I am, this would have been my real home, but I shall always consider it my second one.

 Due to the royal connections among the royal houses of Europe, Coburg was the site of many royal Ducal weddings and visits.
 Britain's Queen Victoria made six visits to Coburg during her 63-year reign.
 In 1894 the wedding of Ernest Louis, Grand Duke of Hesse and Princess Victoria Melita of Saxe-Coburg and Gotha brought together Queen Victoria, her son Edward (future Edward VII), her second son Alfred (Duke of Saxe-Coburg-Gotha), her daughter the German Dowager Empress Friedrich (Victoria), and many of her grandchildren, such as future Tsar Nicholas and Alexandra of Russia (Alix of Hesse), Kaiser Wilhelm II of Germany, and the future King George V of the United Kingdom.